Vladimir-Novick/CPP-Memory-leak-detection/README.md

 ![](./images/memory_leak_stop.png)

-3) Clear Watch window items.

-4) Type _crtBreakAlloc in the Watch window.
+3) Type _crtBreakAlloc in the Watch window.
 {,,MSVCR100d.dll}*__p__crtBreakAlloc()

 ![](./images/memory_leak_watch.png)

 {,,MSVCR100d.dll}*__p__crtBreakAlloc()

-5) Double click on the -1 value, and enter the new allocation number that causes a user-defined breakpoint.
+4) Double click on the -1 value, and enter the new allocation number that causes a user-defined breakpoint.
+After insert you see -1 ( current position )

-6) From the Debug menu, choose Debug -> Go.
+5) From the Debug menu, choose Debug -> Go.